CreepPork/Beacon/README.md

 # Beacon

-A Rust library which is loaded by Arma 3, as an extension, to output game data to a Laravel app.
+A Rust library which is loaded by Arma 3, as an extension, that creates a websocket server and allows full-duplex communication.

 ## Compile